zontasticality/ar-ontology/data/Martin-Lof Type Theory.md

 MLTT is inherently constructive.
 A proof of a proposition (represented as a type) is a program (a term inhabiting that type).
 For example, to prove an existentially quantified statement (a Σ-type), one must construct a [[mention:expression|term]] to "inhabit" the existential type and prove that the existential property is true.

-It is related to [[equivalent:Intuitionistic First Order Logic]] via the [[mention:Curry-Howard Correspondence]], but Martin-Loff is more general in a sense that most, if not all [[mention:first order logic theory|first order logic theories]] can be formulated using MLTT directly via inductive types instead of needing to be added via extra deduction rules.
+It is related to [[equivalent:Intuitionistic First Order Logic]] via the [[mention:Curry-Howard Correspondence]], but Martin-Lof is more general in a sense that most, if not all [[mention:first order logic theory|first order logic theories]] can be formulated using MLTT directly via inductive types instead of needing to be added via extra deduction rules.